-(Q6.1) Total number of LICENSES/OPTIONS yielding LICENSE INCOME -
+(Q6.1) Total number of LICENSES/OPTIONS yielding LICENSE INCOME - Please include data access revenues (involving datasets licensed for a fee).
+See also Data Access Agreements in the definitions section that follows.

 For question (Q6.2), enter the number of licenses/options that yielded the amount of RUNNING ROYALTIES reported.